dibyendumajumdar/ravi/readthedocs/ravi-llvm-instructions.rst

 Since LLVM 5.0 Ravi has begun to use the new ORC JIT apis.
 These apis are more memory efficient compared to the MCJIT apis because they release the Module IR as early as possible, whereas with MCJIT the Module IR hangs around as long as the compiled code is held.
-Because of this significant improvement, I recommend using LLVM 5.0 and above.
+Because of this significant improvement, I recommend using the latest version of LLVM.

 Building LLVM on Windows
 ------------------------